biosbits/bits/README.txt

 Build ID: @@BUILDID@@
 Build number: @@BUILDNUM@@

-Please send any bug reports, patches, or other mail about BITS to Burt Triplett <burt@pbjtriplett.org>, and please include the build ID for reference.
+Please send any bug reports, patches, or other mail about BITS to the BITS mailing list, <bits@lists.01.org>, and please include the build ID for reference.

 You can find the BITS homepage at http://biosbits.org/